arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/microphone-tutorial/content.md

 tags: [Display, microphone, LVGL]
 ---

-The GIGA Display Shield comes equiped with on-board microphone and with the help of LVGL the microphones readings can be visualized on the screen.
+The GIGA Display Shield comes equipped with on-board microphone and with the help of LVGL the microphones readings can be visualized on the screen.
 This tutorial will show you how to create a sketch that ties together the microphones readings with visual elements on the screen.

 ## Hardware & Software Needed